 If you’ve spotted a crack in your foundation, your first question is probably, “How did this happen?”
 Understanding the root cause is the key to finding the right solution.
 In Oklahoma, our homes face a unique set of challenges that can put a strain on their foundations.
 From the very soil your house is built on to the way water flows around your property, several factors can contribute to foundation stress.
 Knowing what you’re up against can help you make more informed decisions about protecting your home.

-Oklahoma’s Expansive Clay Soil
+The Problem with Oklahoma’s Expansive Clay Soil

 Much of Oklahoma is built on expansive clay soil, which acts like a sponge.
 During our rainy seasons, this soil absorbs water and swells, pushing up against your foundation.
 Then, during hot, dry spells, the clay shrinks and pulls away, leaving gaps.
 This constant cycle of swelling and shrinking creates powerful movement that your foundation has to endure year after year.
 Over time, this immense pressure can cause the concrete to crack and shift.
 If your home is struggling with this soil movement, professional foundation repair is often necessary to stabilize it and prevent further damage.